-When we compare the complexity of our algorithms ISQ and MM against the three algorithms used in \cite{b1}, i.e., PCA, SM, and AE, the most important advantage is that our algorithm does not require training or an abundant number of CSI to be able to reduce dimensionality efficiently.
+When we compare the complexity of our algorithms ISQ and MM against the three algorithms used in \cite{b1}, i.e., PCA, SM, and AE, the most important advantage is that our algorithms do not require training or an abundant number of CSI to be able to reduce dimensionality efficiently.
 We can calculate the channel chart even for one UE data.
-This can make us calculate the channel chart sequentially in real-time as the data is received.
+This can make us calculate the channel chart sequentially in real time as the data are received.
 The alternative in \cite{b1} is to store the data of all UEs (2048 in our simulations as well as in \cite{b1}) and use it all at once as in the case of PCA, SM, or AE, which consumes a very large amount of memory and complexity.
 Please note that our algorithm LR requires a modest amount of training.

 The other advantage is the latency.
 PCA, SM, and AE algorithms need to collect the data of all UEs, which can take some time.
 Furthermore, if the system is mobile, the geometry might have already changed by the time the channel chart is calculated.
 In our case, we can calculate each UE channel chart as we receive it, which makes our algorithms much more efficient.